SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 In the developer keynote, this app is running in the Kyma runtime, but you can run it locally, locally in a Docker container, and also in Cloud Foundry.
 This README will show you how to get this app running in all four environments so you can compare and contrast them.

+> This entire procedure assumes you have cloned this repository to your own space on GitHub, and that you are therefore aware of the values for OWNER (your GitHub org or username) and REPOSITORY (where you've cloned this) throughout the rest of this document.
+All the examples (of output, and so on) will be given based on the home org and repository for this content, i.e. `sap-samples/teched2020-developer-keynote`.

+There are two helper scripts in this directory that have been written to help you through the steps, they are:

+- `d` for Docker related activities
+- `k` for Kyma / Kubernetes (k8s) related activities

+We'll refer to the use of these scripts throughout the steps.
+You can of course run the actual commands directly if you wish, instead.

 ## Prerequisites

 1. [Configure Essential Local Development Tools](https://developers.sap.com/group.scp-local-tools.html)